Plastination: Plastination exhibitions

 Gunther von Hagens' Body Worlds exhibitions are the original, precedent-setting public anatomical exhibitions of real human bodies, and the only anatomical exhibits that use donated bodies, willed by donors to the Institute for Plastination for the express purpose of serving the Body Worlds mission to educate the public about health and anatomy.
 To date, more than 10,000 people have agreed to donate their bodies to Institute for Plastination.

 In 2004, Premier Exhibitions began their "Bodies Revealed" exhibition in Blackpool, England, which ran from August through October 2004.
 In 2005 and 2006, the company opened their "Bodies Revealed" and "Bodies...The Exhibition" in Seoul, Tampa, and New York City.
 The West Coast exhibition site opened on 22 June 2006 at the Tropicana Resort and Casino Las Vegas.
 As of June 2009, BODIES...
-The Exhibition is showing at the Ambassador Theatre (Dublin) in Dublin, Ireland.
+The Exhibition is showing at the Ambassador Theatre in Dublin, Ireland.
 The exhibition was in Istanbul, Turkey, until the end of March 2011.

-Plastination galleries are offered in several college medical schools, including the University of Michigan (said to possess the nation's largest such lab), Vienna University, and the JSS Medical College Gunther von Hagens maintains a permanent exhibition of plastinates and plastination at the Plastinarium in Guben, Germany.
+Plastination galleries are offered in several college medical schools, including the University of Michigan (which Michigan Daily reported possessed the United States' largest such lab in 2007), Vienna University, and the JSS Medical Collegem Gunther von Hagens maintains a permanent exhibition of plastinates and plastination at the Plastinarium in Guben, Germany.